Zwogli/CI-CD-Exercise/README.md

 call git ftp push     Update your ftp-server
 ```

-- $call ng build      "call" waits for the current project to be build
+- `$call ng build`      "call" waits for the current project to be build
-- $call git ftp push  Update your ftp-server
+- `$call git ftp push`  Update your ftp-server

 ## 4. Run your "up.bat" or "up.sh"

 1. Open your console
 2. Navigate to your project folder
-3. Write $up "commit message", without ""
+3. Write `$up "commit message"`, without ""